samnabi/shopkit/readme.md

     git pull origin master
     git submodule update --init --recursive

-## Dependencies for Shopkit v2.0
+## Dependencies

-Your server's PHP configuration must have the following extensions (most do):
+An Apache or Nginx server running PHP 5.4+.
+Your PHP configuration must have the following extensions (most servers do):

 - curl
 - json